Synagogue shooting victims: 'Gentle, caring, ... | Taiwan News

 "He died doing what he liked to do most," said Don Salvin, Gottfried's brother-in-law, told the Washington Post.

-Beth Markovic, owner of Murray Avenue Kosher grocery and deli, said Younger was a dedicated customer who was especially fond of her meatloaf and chicken salad and asked her to alert him when she was making it.
+They sometimes disagreed, but Younger always did so courteously, telling Foggie-Barnett he could see what she was saying even if he didn't see it the same way.

-"So every time I make those things, I will certainly be thinking of him," Markovic said.
-"I have his phone number right in front of me where I do my work. .
-So, we feel it.
-We feel it very much."
+"He was very direct, but he had a warm heart, and he was very well-meaning.
+And you could see it in his relationship with his children," she said.
+"He was always available to his kids.
+He'd do anything for them."

-Lauer reported from Philadelphia, Peltz reported from New York and Dale reported from Pittsburgh.
+Peltz reported from New York, Lauer reported from Philadelphia and Dale reported from Pittsburgh.
 Associated Press journalists Allen G. Breed and Robert Bumsted in Pittsburgh and researcher Monika Mather in Washington contributed to this report.